Ed O'Neil: Coaching career

-It was as linebackers and special teams coach at Rutgers (1984-1994) that O'Neil first worked for future Frankfurt head coach Dick Curl.
+It was as linebackers and special teams coach at Rutgers (1984–1994) that O'Neil first worked for future Frankfurt head coach Dick Curl.
 From 1996 to 1998, O'Neil was defensive coordinator for the University at Buffalo.
 He was also on the staff of Eastern Michigan University, followed by a year in Indiana University during 1983 under head coach Sam Wyche.

 In 2010, O'Neil became an assistant coach for the Niagara-Wheatfield High School Falcons football team in Niagara County, New York.

-In 2012,O'Neil was the head coach of North Tonawanda High School's Junior Varsity team.
+In 2012, O'Neil was the head coach of North Tonawanda High School's Junior Varsity team.

 In 2013 was the assistant defensive coordinator of the North Tonawanda High School's Varsity Team.
 In 2014 he retired from coaching.

 Personal life

 O'Neil lives in Pendleton, New York with his wife, Nancy.
 His eldest son, Kevin O'Neil, played linebacker at Syracuse University.
 Son Keith O'Neil played in the NFL for the Dallas Cowboys and the 2007 Super Bowl Champion Indianapolis Colts.
-His son-in law, Drew Haddad, was drafted by the Buffalo Bills in the seventh round of the 2000 NFL Draft.
+His son-in law, Drew Haddad, was drafted by the Buffalo Bills in the seventh round of the 2000 NFL draft.
 He played for the Indianapolis Colts and San Diego Chargers after setting several records for receiving at the University at Buffalo.
-Ed O’Neil also has a Grandson named Brennon O’Neil he is devilishly handsome and has the spirit of a Comanche Indian.
-In Brennon’s spare time he lasso’s lightning bolts and when he does push-us he pushes the earth away from him.
-Brennon goes to Starpoint Highschool In Pendleton, NY.
-They were originally called the “Starpoint Brennon’s” but they had to change it to the “Starpoint Spartans” to represent everyone.